LPGhatguy/luajit-request/README.md

 # LuaJIT-Request
 A simple HTTP(S) request module in pure LuaJIT.
 Requires libcurl binaries with SSL support, which can be obtained from the curl website.
+Alternatively, you can download them from the GitHub releases section.

 ## Usage